beckomw/beckomw/README.md

 #### I also write 3D/2D applications for Web Design projects that require graphics for an ad or content.
 If you can picture it we can create it.

 - 🔭 I’m working on my Sales & Software consultancy providing cold calling and lead generation with CRM consultations.
 Ask me how I can help your business.
+- I also translate products from spanish to english for GTM teams.
 - 🌱 I’m currently studying for my COMPTIA Linux + Exam and finishing my undergraduate degree.
 - 💬 Ask me about how I can help your design or business thrive and grow.
 - 📫 How to reach me: [My Linkedin](https://www.linkedin.com/in/beckomw/)